panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // "Error: Unable to sum numbers", "New salary: 2000"
 ```

-At the expression `await slowAdditionBroken(base, increase)` JavaScript pauses the function execution and waits until the promise is fullfilled (the promise successfully resolved) or rejected (an error has occurred).
+At the expression `await slowAdditionBroken(base, increase)` JavaScript pauses the function execution and waits until the promise is fulfilled (the promise successfully resolved) or rejected (an error has occurred).

 After 3 seconds, the promise is rejected with `new Error('Unable to sum numbers')`.
 Because of rejection, the function execution jumps into the `catch (e){ }` clause where the base salary is multiplied by 2.